 - Adding a participant

-Note: To enable end-to-end encryption, you can create a new encryption policy or modify the existing global default policy.
+Note: To enable end-to-end encryption, you can either create a new encryption policy or modify the existing global default policy.
 The global, organization-wide, default policy has the end-to-end encryption policy disabled by default.
-If you want to enable the E2EE for all Team users, then you can turn on Teams Enhanced encryption policies in global policy.
+Turn on Teams Enhanced encryption policies under global policy if you want to make E2EE available to all Team users.